Kristo Dako

-Kristo Dako (1880–1941), son of Anastas Dako, was an Albanian patriot, author and educator of the early 20th century.
+Kristo Dako (1880–1941), son of Anastas Dako, was an Albanian Orthodox patriot, author and educator of the early 20th century.

 Early years and education

 Kristo Dako (Christo Dako) was born in Korçë, in the Manastir Vilayet of the Ottoman Empire in 1880.
 He migrated to Bucharest, where he finished high school and later the Faculty of Mathematics.
 Dako was also a student of literature at Bucharest University.

 Though he had studied mathematics, Dako's passion was in ancient history.
 He was the strong supporter of the thesis that Albanians are descendants of the ancient Illyrians, Epirotes, and Macedonians, one of the pillars of Albanian Nationalism.

 From 1906 to 1913, Dako studied theology at the Graduate School of Theology of Oberlin College, graduating with a Bachelor of Divinity.
-He became a member of the First Congregational Church in Jamestown, N.Y. in December, 1906.

 Biography

 While in Bucharest Dako, together with Aleksandër Stavre Drenova, founded Qarku i studentëvet shqiptarë (Circle of Albanian students) in 1899.
 By March 1902 this had become the Shpresa (Hope) Society consisting of young nationalists that aimed to enlighten Albanians on the national question.
 Dako represented Shpresa at the Congress of the Subjugated People of Turkey held in Vienna, 1902 and presented proposals relating to the creation of Albanian schools, Albanian language liturgy being conducted in Orthodox churches, and release of all political prisoners.

 Dako was the husband of Sevasti Qiriazi, Albanian patriot and pioneer of female education in Albania, from the well known Qiriazi family of Monastir.
 The couple met in Bucharest, and moved to the US in 1907.
 Dako pursued there a degree in philosophy.
 He is remembered for initiating and opening the first Albanian school in US in 1908, located in Natick, MA.
 Petro Nini Luarasi taught there between others.

 Dako returned shortly in Albania in June 1911, right in the middle of the Albanian Revolt of 1911, together with Charles Richard Crane of Chicago.
 There he would be imprisoned for a short time due to his nationalistic activities.
 He was released with Crane's intervention, and his persecutor Şevket Turgut Pasha immediately removed from the Ottoman authorities.
 Charles Crane would become one of the few lobbyists of Albania at that time, allegedly managing to influence the American government on lobbying for Albania towards the British during the London Conference of 1912–13.